AlgyJr/ios_guides/Using-UICollectionView.md

 - Choose the Scroll Direction of Collection View.
 ![Choose Scroll Direction](http://i.imgur.com/Sldr8wr.gif)

-#### Step 3: Create a collection view outlet
+#### Step 3: Create a Collection View Outlet

-Control-drag from the view to the implementation file to create an outlet to the UICollectionView.
+Control-drag from the collection view to the View Controller file to create an outlet.

 #### Step 4: Set the dataSource, delegate and flowLayout